codacy/codacy-engine-scala-seed/README.md

 }
 ```

-Regarding to the configuration file, the tool should have different behaviours for the following situations:
+Regarding the configuration file, the tool should have different behaviours for the following situations:
-* If /.codacyrc exists and has files and patterns, use them to run.
+* If `/.codacyrc` exists and has files and patterns, use them to run.
+* If `/.codacyrc` exists and only has patterns and no files, use the patterns to invoke the tool for all files from /src
+(files should be searched recursively for all folders in /src).
-* If /.codacyrc exists and has only files and no patterns, run only for those files.
+* If `/.codacyrc` exists and has only files and no patterns, run only for those files and look
+for the tool's native configuration file, if the tool supports it.
-* If /.codacyrc does not exist or any of its contents (files or patterns) is not available,
+* If `/.codacyrc` does not exist or any of its contents (files or patterns) is not available,
 you should invoke the tool for all files from /src (files should be searched recursively for all folders in /src)
-and check them with the default patterns.
+and check them with the tool's native configuration file, if it is supported and if it exists.
+Otherwise, run the tool with the default patterns.
-* If /.codacyrc fails to be parsed, throw an error.
+* If `/.codacyrc` fails to be parsed, throw an error.

 **Exit codes**
 * The exit codes can be different, depending if the tool invocation is successful or not: